Kaziksobo/interpretable-stylometry/README.md

 # Interpretable Stylometry for Human and AI Prose

-Research code for a micro-placement project supervised by Dr Paul Nulty (Birkbeck, University of London), connected to the broader project *Interpretable Stylometry for Human and AI Prose* (Co-PIs: Dr Paul Nulty and Dr Ryan Heuser).
+Research code for a micro-placement project supervised by Dr Paul Nulty (Birkbeck, University of London).

 ## Project Overview